-The results of different investigations led to conclusions that the high-frequency traders played a significant role in the stock market crash.
-The aggressive selling and buying practices of a large volume of securities resulted in enormous price volatility in the financial markets.
-The activities of the high-frequency traders exacerbated the effects of the crash, leading to the declining liquidity and extreme volatility in the markets.
+The results of different investigations of the 2010 Flash Crash led to conclusions that the high-frequency traders played a significant role in the crash.
+The aggressive selling and buying of large volumes of securities resulted in enormous price volatility in the financial markets.
+At minimum, the activities of high-frequency traders exacerbated the effects of the crash.

 In 2015, London-based trader Navinder Singh Sarao was arrested following allegations of market manipulation that resulted in the Flash Crash.
 According to the charges, Sarao’s trading algorithm executed a number of large selling orders of E-Mini S&P contracts to push the prices down, which ultimately triggered the market crash.

 Thank you for reading CFI’s explanation of the Flash Crash.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: